adamsilver/adamsilver.io-jekyll/_posts/2016-09-01-browsers-are-different-but-so-what.md

 title: Browsers are different but so what?
 date: 2016-09-01 09:00:01
 categories: development html
 description: Browsers behave differently to each other.
 People often think this is a problem.
 It's not.
 ---

+*First sent to my [private mailing list](/signup).*

 You know, it’s funny, when the web came along, we used the medium of print to set expectations for how things should be.